 At the end of four years of follow up, the team found that individuals with heterogeneous ultrasound patterns had a 9.3 times increased risk of developing advanced liver disease.
-Twenty five percent of the individuals with a heterogeneous pattern developed advanced liver disease within four years.
+25% of the individuals with a heterogeneous pattern developed advanced liver disease within four years.

 “This is the first study to identify a tool to classify a group of children and adolescents with cystic fibrosis who are at high risk for developing advanced liver disease,” said Dr. Narkewicz.
 “This is an important discovery that provides an opportunity to continue testing interventions that might slow or stop that progression.
 This also might have relevance for screening in routine clinical care.”